Apremilast: Psychological

 Worsening depression, suicidal thoughts, and other mood changes may occur with apremilast.

 Weight loss

 Weight loss has been associated with apremilast.
 Reports from clinical studies indicated a 5 to 10% decrease in body weight in 10% of patients taking apremilast (compared to 3.3% of patients taking placebo).

 Other

-Common, usually mild to moderate adverse effects associated with apremilast include headache, back pain, nausea, diarrhoea, fatigue, nasopharyngitis, and upper respiratory tract infections.
+Common, usually mild to moderate adverse effects associated with apremilast include headache, back pain, nausea, diarrhea, fatigue, nasopharyngitis, and upper respiratory tract infections.

 Interactions

 Concurrent use of strong cytochrome P450 enzyme inducers has been shown to decrease exposure of apremilast and can result in reduced or loss of efficacy of apremilast.
 Using it simultaneously with strong P450 enzyme inducers, including rifampicin, phenobarbital, carbamazepine, phenytoin, and St. John's wort is not recommended.

 Pharmacology

 Mechanism of action

 Apremilast is a small-molecule inhibitor of PDE4, an enzyme that breaks down cyclic adenosine monophosphate (cAMP).
 In inflammatory cells, PDE4 is the dominant enzyme responsible for this reaction.
 The resulting increase in cAMP levels down-regulates expression of a number of pro-inflammatory factors such as tumor necrosis factor alpha (TNFα), interleukin 17, interleukin 23, and many others, and up-regulates the anti-inflammatory interleukin 10.
 In ex vivo models of arthritis, IL-12/IL-23p40 was specifically identified as a downstream target of apremilast.
 The importance of these individual factors for the clinical effect of apremilast is not clear.